shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 //10 Function adds two integers and returns the result.
 //11 Function prints all natural numbers from n to 98 followed by a new line
 //12 Function prints the n times table starting with 0.
+//13 Program computes and the sum of all the multiples of 3 or 5 below 1024.